rsatrioadi/arcana/README.md

 ### Output

-Similar to the input, the output can be written to a file or to standard output (`stdout`), based on the `output` configuration in the `project` section.
+Similar to the input, the output can be written to a file or to standard output, based on the `output` configuration in the `project` section.
+The value of the `output` field can thus be either a path to a file or `stdout`.

 ```ini
 [project]